abdulmoizlakhani/typescript-projects-panaverse/project01_number_guessing-game/readme.md

 ## Tech

-guess-the-number uses a number of open source projects to work properly:
+guess-the-number-champ uses a number of open source projects to work properly:

 - chalk
 - chalk-animation